mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Restrictions {#restrictions}

-During each epoch senders MUST NOT encrypt more data than permitted by the security bounds of the AEAD scheme used {{?I-D.irtf-cfrg-aead-limits}}.
+During each epoch, senders MUST NOT encrypt more data than permitted by the security bounds of the AEAD scheme used {{?I-D.irtf-cfrg-aead-limits}}.

-Note that each change to the Group through a Handshake message will also set a new `encryption_secret`.
+Note that each change to the group through a handshake message will also set a new `encryption_secret`.
 Hence this change MUST be applied before encrypting any new application message.
 This is required both to ensure that any users removed from the group can no longer receive messages and to (potentially)